CPAN-Security/security.metacpan.org/README.md

 Welcome to the [CPAN Security Working Group](https://security.metacpan.org/).
-This is a community effort for supporting and responding to security incidents.
+This is a community effort for supporting and responding to security incidents on CPAN – the Comprehensive Perl Archive Network.

-We also care about other security-related concerns with CPAN distributions, and the CPAN/PAUSE infrastructure, tooling and ecosystem in general.
+This group also cares about other security-related concerns with CPAN distributions, the CPAN/PAUSE infrastructure, and security conserns aroun tooling and the ecosystem in general.
 This includes improving supply chain security, making CPAN become a more secure and trustworthy publishing platform, and more.

 ## Contact us